yukio326/Reconstructor-NMT/README.md

 ## English

-This is an implementation using in [English-Japanese Neural Machine Translation with Encoder-Decoder-Reconstructor](https://arxiv.org/abs/1706.08198).
+This is an implementation of Reconstructor-NMT using in [English-Japanese Neural Machine Translation with Encoder-Decoder-Reconstructor](https://arxiv.org/abs/1706.08198).

 ### 1. Environmental Settings
 You have to install these module.
 The written virsion is recommended.